md-abrar-faiyaz/PingPongGame/README.md

 # Ping Pong (2D)
 ## A nostalgic game
-It's basically a game which many of us have played in the early days.
+#### It's basically a game which many of us have played in the early days.
 As a CSE stuent it is my first project on OOP and JavaFX.
 For the left paddle use W A S D and for the right paddle use the arrow keys.
 If a player raches to 11 points, he wins.
+On Homepage input validation has been implemented where you cannot leave the names field empty or same.
 ---
 ## Installation
 - Prerquisites: